 Q: What is a Payment API?

-Q: What are the factors to consider when choosing a payment API?
+Q: What factors should I consider when choosing a Payment API?